EigenvoidDev/CCMemoryEditor/README.md

 [Castle Crashers](https://www.castlecrashers.com/) is a beat 'em up video game developed and published by [The Behemoth](https://www.thebehemoth.com/).

 **CCMemoryEditor** is a desktop GUI tool for Castle Crashers that allows you to view and modify character data directly in memory.
-It scans the game process in real-time, letting you view and modify character stats and unlocks instantly via an intuitive interface.

 ## Installation